8 Tips for A Successful Surrogacy Journey

 8. After the birth of your child don’t just grab your baby and disappear from her life.
 Allow her to see the baby and have some closure.
 Don't forget that her young children may need to see the baby too - remember, that they've seen the baby growing in their mommy's tummy and it is helpful for them to say hello and goodbye.
 If you have been communicating once a week don’t just stop but update her on how you and the baby are doing.
 The communication may naturally start to taper off to maybe an annual sharing of holiday cards and pictures.
 Women who have been surrogates are proud of what they have been able to do for you and enjoy seeing pictures of your children.
 They often refer to them as their surro-babies.
 Much like a teacher or babysitter likes to know how her past students or charges are doing so does your surrogate.
 They are happy for you to have your family.

 All of this is going to be new to you and don’t worry about being perfect.
-If you can keep a sense of humor and interact with your surrogate much they way you would any new friend you will have a wonderful relationship.
-Surrogates are women first, mom’s second and gestational carriers by choice.
+If you can keep a sense of humor and interact with your surrogate much the way you would any new friend, you will have a wonderful relationship.
+Surrogates are women first, moms second and gestational carriers by choice.
 It’s a rare and magnanimous decision that few are willing to make.